Gwins7/gwins7.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hello!

-I'm Tianyi Huang (Gwins7), a M.S. student in Institute of Computing Technology, Chinese Academy of Sciences (ICT,CAS).
-I'm a member of Security Group, Architecture Laboratory, Center for Advanced Computer Systems (ACS), advised by [Prof. Mingyu Chen](https://asg.ict.ac.cn/cmy/english/).
-My current research fields are Computer Architecture, HW/SW codesign with FPGA, and Processor Security Mechanisms.
-I usually coding in C, Verilog and Chisel, but I also have interest on Rust.
+I’m Tianyi Huang (Gwins7), a Master’s student at the Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS).
+I’m part of the Security Group in the Architecture Laboratory at the Center for Advanced Computer Systems (ACS), where I work under the guidance of  [Prof. Mingyu Chen](https://asg.ict.ac.cn/cmy/english/).
+My research focuses on Computer Architecture, HW/SW Codesign with FPGA, and Processor Security Mechanisms.
+While I primarily work with C, Verilog, and Chisel, I’m also exploring Rust.

-Please track our latest progress of research on [Our Group's Github Page](https://github.com/orgs/DASICS-ICT).
-We are developing DASICS (Dynamic in-Address-Space Isolation by Code Segments), a processor security mechanisms on [Xiangshan](https://github.com/OpenXiangShan/XiangShan) (an open-source high-performance RISC-V processor), which is my main job now.
+You can follow our latest research progress on [Our Group's Github Page](https://github.com/orgs/DASICS-ICT).
+We’re developing DASICS (Dynamic in-Address-Space Isolation by Code Segments), a processor security mechanism for [Xiangshan](https://github.com/OpenXiangShan/XiangShan), an open-source, high-performance RISC-V processor.
+This is currently my main project.

-This homepage is currently just a framework to be filled, so please follow my Github account or contact me by email for details!
+This homepage is still under construction, so please feel free to follow my GitHub or contact me via email for more details!